myPOS blog Tips

 SWIFT also set financial transaction standards and launched a shared data processing system and a worldwide communications network.
 The first message was expedited through the network in 1977.

-SWIFT nowadays connects over 11,000 banks, institutions, securities organisations, market infrastructures, and corporate customers throughout more than 200 countries.
+Nowadays, SWIFT connects over 11,000 banks and other financial institutions, securities organisations, market infrastructures, and corporate customers throughout more than 200 countries.
 It is indeed the biggest international payment network in the world.

 The system carries over 40 million messages and transacts trillions of dollars every single day between governments and financial institutions all over the world.